ksl20200108/StorageSustainabilityMechanism/README.md

 ### About the Author

-> *My name is Shulin Ke, an undergraduate from The Chinese University of Hong Kong, Shenzhen (CUHKSZ) major in Financial Engineering (2019~2021) and later in Clinical Medicine (2022~2028).*
+> *My name is Shulin Ke, an undergraduate from The Chinese University of Hong Kong, Shenzhen (CUHKSZ) major in Financial Engineering (from 2019 to 2021) and later in Clinical Medicine (from 2022 to 2028).*